U.S. envoy to Afghanistan announces 'pause' in Taliban talks after attack on Bagram air base

 Eleven other people were also killed in the attack, Trump tweeted at that time, adding: “What kind of people would kill so many in order to seemingly strengthen their bargaining position?
 They didn’t, they only made it worse!"
 Trump in late November announced that talks with the Taliban were back on.

-From 12,000 to 13,000 troops are in Afghanistan, according to Defense Secretary Mark Esper.
+Some 12,000 to 13,000 troops are in Afghanistan, according to Defense Secretary Mark Esper.
 The U.S. has had boots on the ground since 2001, when American forces toppled the Taliban regime for harboring Osama bin Laden, the architect behind the Sept.
-11 attacks.
+11, 2001 terror attacks.

 Since 2001, around 2,300 American service members have died there, according to the Department of Defense.
 Between January 2009, when the United Nations began a systematic documentation of civilian casualties, and September of this year some 34,000 Afghan civilians died as a result of the armed conflict.